ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 ------------------------------------
 The SRW Application currently supports raw initial and lateral boundary conditions from numerous models (i.e., FV3GFS, NAM, RAP, HRRR).
 The data can be provided in three formats: :term:`NEMSIO`, netCDF, or :term:`GRIB2`.
-The SRW Application currently only supports the use of NEMSIO and NetCDF input files from the GFS.
+The SRW Application currently only supports the use of NEMSIO and netCDF input files from the GFS.

 Environment variables describe what IC/LBC files to use (pre-staged files or files to be automatically